Studio Notes

 Whilst AI excels at pattern recognition, prediction and speed, what it does not inherently bring is contextual judgement, ethics, lived experience or care, and that’s where Human-Centred Design remains critical.

 Human-Centred Design evolved as a disciplined way of validating assumptions by engaging with the people affected by a product or service.
-In 2005, the Design Council introduced the Double Diamond model, emphasising the importance of exploring the problem space before converging on solutions.
+In 2005, the British Design Council introduced the Double Diamond model, emphasising the importance of exploring the problem space before converging on solutions.

 In reality, we are no longer designing isolated products or services, we are designing systems - combinations of people, data, technology, policy and behaviour.
 When AI is introduced into these systems, its effects are magnified.

-Human-Centred Design helps teams see the whole system and identify:
+Human-Centred Design helps see the whole system and identify:

 Where automation can genuinely reduce friction